 The depositor will purchase the trust student loans from SLC under the purchase agreement.
+SLC originated or acquired the trust student loans.

-The trust student loans were selected from SLC's owned portfolio of FFELP student loans by employing several criteria, including requirements that each trust student loan as of the statistical cutoff date:
+The trust student loans were selected from SLC's portfolio of FFELP student loans owned by SLC by employing several criteria, including requirements that each trust student loan as of the statistical cutoff date:

-- is a consolidation loan that is guaranteed as to principal and interest by a guarantee agency under a guarantee agreement and the guarantee agency is, in turn, reinsured by the U.S. Department of Education in accordance with FFELP; - contains terms in accordance with those required by FFELP, the guarantee agreements and other applicable requirements; - is not more than 180 days past due; - does not have a borrower who is noted in the related records of the servicer as being currently involved in a bankruptcy proceeding; and - has special allowance payments, if any, based on the three-month financial commercial paper rate or the 91-day Treasury bill rate.
+- is a consolidation loan that is guaranteed as to principal and interest by a guarantee agency under a guarantee agreement and the guarantee agency is, in turn, reinsured by the U.S. Department of Education in accordance with FFELP; - contains terms in accordance with those required by FFELP, the guarantee agreements and other applicable requirements; - is not more than 210 days past due; - does not have a borrower who is noted in the related records of the servicer as being currently involved in a bankruptcy proceeding; and - has special allowance payments, if any, based on the three-month financial commercial paper rate or the 91-day Treasury bill rate.